jessepav/libgdx-wiki-old/Smaato-in-libGDX.md

 Add required dependencies to your application module `build.gradle` file under project(":android") --> dependencies.

-If you want to add all Ad Types, then use:
 `implementation 'com.smaato.android.sdk:smaato-sdk:21.5.3`

-For Banner ads only:
-`implementation 'com.smaato.android.sdk:smaato-sdk-banner:21.5.3'`

-For Interstitial ads only:
-`implementation 'com.smaato.android.sdk:smaato-sdk-interstitial:21.5.3'`

-For Rewarded ads only:
-`implementation 'com.smaato.android.sdk:smaato-sdk-rewarded-ads:21.5.3'`

 If you’re using Proguard in your project, please add the following lines to your Proguard config file:
 ```java